ultralytics/flickr_scraper/README.md

 secret = ''
 ```

 3. Search for up to `n` images, and optionally `--download`.
 URLs are printed to screen and downloaded images are saved in `flickr_scraper/images`.
-Note that image downloads are subject to Flickr rate limits and other limitations.
+Note that image downloads may be subject to Flickr rate limits and other limitations.
 See https://www.flickr.com/services/developer/api/ for full information.

 ```bash
 $ python3 flickr_scraper.py --search 'honeybees on flowers' --n 10 --download